 As we all know, New Year's provides a time of reflection and resolutions for the days ahead.
-If you have celiac disease or gluten sensitivity, it offers us a chance to celebrate our good health and resolve to make the diet work better for us in the new year.
+If you have celiac disease or non-celiac gluten sensitivity, it offers us a chance to celebrate our good health and resolve to make the diet work better for us in the new year.
 Here are some options you can consider to improve your health and your life while sticking resolutely to the gluten-free diet.

 One of the best ways to make sure you stay gluten-free at a New Year's Eve party is to host it yourself.
 Fortunately, there are plenty of options for New Year's Eve-friendly gluten-free snack foods and menu items.

 Although many people with celiac disease or gluten intolerance get a nasty resumption of symptoms when they accidentally ingest gluten, some people experience no symptoms at all ... which makes it easy to talk themselves into cheating on their diet.

 Following the gluten-free diet can be a real challenge, and it's sometimes easy to become depressed over what you can't eat and how much work it takes to find food you can eat (believe me, I know).
 It also takes a ridiculous amount of planning.

 Sometimes it seems as if gluten-free bread is the Holy Grail of gluten-free cooking — most of us ate bread every day before diagnosis, and if you miss it, it's hard to give up the search for a version that's both good and safe for those who are celiac or gluten-sensitive.